Peygy/NektoYou/README.md

 # WebApp
-This project is just for practise)
+This project is just for practise and for myself using(maybe will be open for each one)

 ## DataBase: